tmfarrell/tmfarrell.github.io/index.md

 layout: page
 title: About
 ---
-Data engineer/ manager (and sometimes scientist) with interests at the intersection of medicine/ health and computation/ automation.

 I believe the application of engineering to biology and medicine is the next big phase in technological progress, and will ultimately transform human health and longevity.
 And that data and software will be critical to making that process easier and more effective.
+I'm here to help achieve that vision.

 I write here occasionally to make sense of things.
 Feel free to [contact me](mailto:tfarrell01@gmail.com)